Deborah Bright: Non-photographic works

 Between 2015 and 2017 after her retirement from Pratt, Bright began creating a series of works using colored pencil and graphite on Bristol board.
 The five works, Whiskey Tango Foxtrot, Bad Moon Rising, My Egypt, Funkflash, and Night Radio, all work together to defy traditional gender norms.

-Landscape Photography
+Landscape photography

-Battlefield Panoramas (1981-84)
+Battlefield Panoramas (1981–1984)

-Deborah Bright's 1983 work, Bloody Lane, The Battle of Antietam, was displayed at the Smithsonian in 1992.
+Bright's 1983 work, Bloody Lane, The Battle of Antietam, was displayed at the Smithsonian in 1992.
 Bloody Lane consists of six 13x19 inch selenium toned silver prints, which are part of her Battlefield Panoramas series.
-The work was also displayed at the Siskind Center from September 10, 1993 – January 9, 1994.
+The work was also displayed at the Siskind Center from September 1993 – January 1994.

 Crow Agency: Battle of the Little Big Horn is part of her Battlefield Panoramas series (1981–84), which references the nineteenth-century panorama photography tradition of Edweard Muybridge and William Henry Jackson.
 This color photography series represents a bodily immersion view of the battlefield from the perspective of those on the ground fighting rather than from the traditional landscape perspective from on high.
 The views are dominated by the tall grasses and draws of the Montana landscape.